-Leasehold properties in Wimbledon with in excess of one hundred years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.
+Leasehold properties in Wimbledon with more than 100 years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and maintenance charges warrant it.

 Lender | Requirement |